Rochdy-max/traffic-flow-prediction/README.md

 ## Overview

-The **Paris Traffic Predictive Congestion System** is a machine learning project designed to forecast traffic congestion in Paris by predicting the **Occupancy Rate ()** one hour in advance.
+The **Paris Traffic Predictive Congestion System** is a machine learning project designed to forecast traffic congestion in Paris by predicting the **Occupancy Rate ($k$)** one hour in advance.
 The project transitions from simple linear baselines to advanced ensemble methods to provide actionable insights for proactive urban mobility management.

 ## Authors